-- Dance classes: There are over 10,000 Greek dances from different regions all over Greece.
+- Dance classes: There are more than 10,000 Greek dances from different regions all over Greece.
 Make sure you stretch before class!

-- Organic Wine & Olive Oil Tasting Tour: Learn firsthand what it takes to cultivate and organically produce premium wines and extra virgin olive oil.
+- Organic Wine or Olive Oil Tasting Tour: Learn firsthand what it takes to cultivate and organically produce premium wines or extra virgin olive oil.